Yala Peak Climbing

 • Yes, with proper acclimatization, gear, and an experienced guide, Yala Peak Climbing in the Langtang region is considered safe.
 For guided support, it is recommended to trek with a registered company like Mount Glory Treks.

-• The standard Yala Peak climb to the base camp and summit typically takes 10 days, offered by Mount Glory Treks, but possible to extend the days if you want to do longer. including acclimatization and return to Syabrubesi.
+• The standard Yala Peak Climbing to the base camp and summit typically takes 10 days, offered by Mount Glory Treks, but possible to extend the days if you want to do longer. including acclimatization and return to Syabrubesi.

 • Essential gear includes warm clothing, trekking boots, a sleeping bag, crampons, and other basic mountaineering equipment, which can also be rented in Kathmandu.